pungkula1337anka/Voice-Stuff/PythonMediaController.md

 Create a folder called `custom_sentences` inside your /config dir.<br>
 Inside that folder, once again create a folder named with your language code. `sv` for swedish, `en` for english.<br>
 In that folder you create a file and name it `MediaController.yaml`<br>
+In this file you will decide how you would like to trigger the script. <br>

 - **4: Shell command** <br>

-If you dont have it already, create the file `shell_command.yaml` in the /config dir and fill in the code below.<br>
+If you dont have it already, create the file `shell_command.yaml` in the /config dir and fill in the code below. <br>
-(dont forget to include it in `configuration.yaml` with `shell_command: !include shell_command.yaml`<br>
+(dont forget to include it in `configuration.yaml` with `shell_command: !include shell_command.yaml` <br>

 - **5: Python Script** <br>

 Create the file `media_controller.py` inside your /config folder. <br>
 Paste in wall of text at bottom of this page. <br>
 This scipt serves as is, if your looking for transcoding, this is not it. <br>
 YouTube API Key can be created [here](https://developers.google.com/youtube/registering_an_application).
-You probably need to create a project for it too. <br>
+You probably need to connect the key to a project aswell. <br>

 Dont forget to define your stuff _and .........._ <br>